build-on-aws/content/posts/build-GenAI-app-Bedrock-privateLink/index.md

 ![PrivateLink to Bedrock](images/lambda-bedrock-architecture.png)

- One way of building this up is like this:
+ One way of building this up with the following steps:

-### 1. **Create Lambda functions as part of your GenAI application interacting with Foundation Models via Bedrock.**
+### 1. **Create Lambda functions as part of your GenAI application interacting with Foundation Models via Bedrock**

 I use this [example](https://github.com/mavi888/sam-bedrock-lambda) as a simplified GenAI application, where Lambda functions interacting with Amazon Bedrock to generate text.